howonlee/diogenes8/readme.md

 Mark 6 was again some paper, because I gave up.
 There was also a pretty big lacuna there.

 Mark 7 was a SQLite local crud command line app.
-I then realized that I could just use fopen (the biggest SQLite competitor, as those devs would tell you).
+I then realized that I could just use fopen (the biggest SQLite competitor, as the SQLite folks would tell you).

 You're looking at mark 8, the filesystem local crud command line app that I messed with envvars a bit and de-hardcoded a lot of stuff so I could publish.
 There were also a bunch of lacunae where I was working way too much to be a proper human being.
 But overall, this little long-running thing is the basis of how I quit facebook for the last half-decade or so.